Working Papers

 Cross-Border M&A Flows, Economic Growth, and Foreign Exchange Rates

 with Jodie Zhang (QUT).
-Latest version: June 2023.
+Latest version: February 2025.

 Revise and Resubmit Review of Financial Studies

+Abstract.
 We extract information about future economic conditions from firms' cross-border merger and acquisition announcements, and show it predicts changes in relative economic growth rates and foreign exchange rate returns.
 We find the predictability is driven by the acquisition decisions of domestic firms, which signal turning points in local economic growth.
 The findings are motivated via a simple model of exchange rate determination with heterogeneous expectations and support the theorized relationship between foreign exchange rates and macroeconomic fundamentals.
-The results provide new tools for policy makers seeking to predict economic activity and offer global investors a novel source of portfolio diversification.
+The results provide new tools for policymakers seeking to predict economic activity and offer global investors a novel source of portfolio diversification.

 On the Use of Currency Forwards: Evidence from International Equity Mutual Funds

 with Wei Opie (Deakin).
-Latest version: May 2023.
+Latest version: April 2025.

 Winner of the 2023 Hillsdale Investment Management - CFA Society Toronto Research Award